Everything wrong with the new Samsung Galaxy S8

 The S8 is a far better proposition.
 It’s smaller than the 5.5-inch iPhone 7 Plus despite having a significantly larger 5.8-inch screen.
 It should have been the larger of the two phones.

 Samsung had a choice, and I feel it made the wrong decision.
-Making both the S8+ and S8 smaller would have resulted in a pair of phones that were equally visually appealing, but significantly more compact and practical.
+Making both the S8+ and S8 smaller would have resulted in a pair of handsets that were just as visually appealing, but significantly more compact and practical.
 I’d rather have a big screen on a medium-sized phone than a huge screen on a big phone.

 Quiet speaker